borntofrappe/clock/README.md

 # clock

-Web app built after Window's 10 built-in _"Clock"_ app.
+Web app built after Window's 11 built-in _"Clock"_ app.
+Immediately, a stopwatch app to measure time from a prompted instant.

-## Stopwatch

-Measure time from a prompted instant.